hackerstolz/hackathon-frontend/README.md

 [ ] Replace static json data with queryies
-[ ] Replace navigation (`g-link`) with hackathon specific IDs [ ] Add aftermovie to intro section
-[ ] Update route when navigating to challenge from sponsor or price section
+[ ] Replace navigation (`g-link`) with hackathon specific IDs [ ] Add aftermovie to intro section (and other missing attributes in schema) [ ] Update route when navigating to challenge from sponsor or price section [ ] Add dropdown switch for archived hackathons